mresti/ruby-style-guide/README.md

     hash.value?(value)
     ```

-* Use `Hash#fetch` when dealing with hash keys that must be present.
+* Consider using `Hash#fetch` when dealing with hash keys that must be present.

     ```Ruby
     heroes = { :batman => 'Bruce Wayne', :superman => 'Clark Kent' }